CSmithy89/ultimate-ai-rag/docs/epics/epic-2-test-report.md

 ### PASS

 Notes:
-- Frontend test script reports "No tests configured"; backend test tasks are not configured in Turbo.
+- Frontend test script reports "No tests configured"; backend tests added but not executed in this report.